evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

 ## To be continued...

 I will keep extending this article and cover more code from the simulation.
-Please feel free to comment or ask questions.